AliaCo/spring23/README.md

 # Deep learning course
-This repository contains hometasks for a Deep Learning course covering various topics and models.
+This repository contains homeworks for a Deep Learning course covering various topics and models.

 ## Topics Covered
 * ClassicML: